Minimal cones and self-expanding solutions for mean curvature flows: Abstract

 \section{Abstract}

-In this paper, we study self-expanding solutions for mean curvature flows and applications to minimal cones in Euclidean space.
-For an embedded mean convex (but not area-minimizing) cone $C$ pointing into a domain $\Om$ with $\p\Om=C$, there is a unique smooth complete embedded $\mathbf{E}$-minimizing self-expander $M$ with positive mean curvature in $\Om$.
-Further, $\Om$ is foliated by a mean curvature flow $\mathcal{M}: t\in(0,\infty)\rightarrow\sqrt{t}M$, where the perturbation $\sqrt{t}M$ converges to $C$ as $t\rightarrow0$ in the Hausdorff distance.
-As a result, for embedded minimal but not area-minimizing cones we can give an affirmative answer to a problem arisen by Lawson \cite{Bro}.
-From the existence of self-expanders with boundaries, we give a negative answer to a problem arisen by Hardt \cite{Ha}.
-With uniqueness results for self-expanders, we resolve an open problem raised by Ilmanen-White in \cite{IW} via dropping the area-minimizing hypothesis.
-Namely, we show that the density of a topologically nontrivial minimal but not area-minimizing hypercone with an isolated singularity must be greater than $\sqrt{2}$, which is the best possible constant independent of dimension for minimal cones.
+In this paper, we study self-expanding solutions for mean curvature flows and their relationship to minimal cones in Euclidean space.
+In \cite{Il1}, Ilmanen proved the existence of self-expanding hypersurfaces with prescribed tangent cones at infinity.
+If the cone is $C^{3,\a}$-regular and mean convex (but not area-minimizing), we can prove that the corresponding self-expanding hypersurfaces are smooth, embedded, and have positive mean curvature everywhere (see Theorem \ref{Intrmcse}).
+As a result, for regular minimal but not area-minimizing cones we can give an affirmative answer to a problem arisen by Lawson \cite{Bro}.